IBM-Cloud/terraform-provider-ibm/website/docs/r/lb_vpx.html.markdown

 The following arguments are supported:

-* `datacenter` - (Required, string) The data center that the VPX load balancer is to be provisioned in.
-Accepted values can be found [in the data center docs](http://www.softlayer.com/data-centers).
+* `datacenter` - (Required, string) The data center in which you want to provision the VPX load balancer.
+You can find accepted values in the [data center docs](http://www.softlayer.com/data-centers).
-* `speed` - (Required, integer) The speed in Mbps.
+* `speed` - (Required, integer) The speed, expressed in Mbps.
 Accepted values are `10`, `200`, and `1000`.
 * `version` - (Required, string) The VPX load balancer version.
 Accepted values are `10.1` and `10.5`.
 * `plan` - (Required, string) The VPX load balancer plan.
 Accepted values are `Standard` and `Platinum`.
 * `ip_count` - (Required, integer) The number of static public IP addresses assigned to the VPX load balancer.
 Accepted values are `2`, `4`, `8`, and `16`.
-* `public_vlan_id` - (Optional, integer) Public VLAN ID that is used for the public network interface of the VPX load balancer.
-Accepted values can be found [in the VLAN docs](https://control.softlayer.com/network/vlans).
-Click the desired VLAN and note the ID in the resulting URL.
-Or, you can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
+* `public_vlan_id` - (Optional, integer) The public VLAN ID that is used for the public network interface of the VPX load balancer.
+You can find accepted values in the [VLAN docs](https://control.softlayer.com/network/vlans) by clicking the desired VLAN and noting the ID in the resulting URL.
+You can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
-* `private_vlan_id` - (Optional, integer) Private VLAN ID that is used for the private network interface of the VPX load balancer.
-Accepted values can be found [in the VLAN docs](https://control.softlayer.com/network/vlans).
-Click  the desired VLAN and note the ID in the resulting URL.
-Or, you can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
+* `private_vlan_id` - (Optional, integer) The private VLAN ID that is used for the private network interface of the VPX load balancer.
+You can find accepted values in the [VLAN docs](https://control.softlayer.com/network/vlans) by clicking the desired VLAN and noting the ID in the resulting URL.
+You can also [refer to a VLAN by name using a data source](../d/network_vlan.html).
-* `public_subnet` - (Optional, string) Public subnet that is used for the public network interface of the VPX load balancer.
-Accepted values are primary public networks and can be found [in the subnet docs](https://control.softlayer.com/network/subnets).
+* `public_subnet` - (Optional, string) The public subnet that is used for the public network interface of the VPX load balancer.
+Accepted values are primary public networks.
+You can find accepted values in the [subnet docs](https://control.softlayer.com/network/subnets).
 * `private_subnet` - (Optional, string) Public subnet that is used for the private network interface of the VPX load balancer.
-Accepted values are primary private networks and can be found [in the subnet docs](https://control.softlayer.com/network/subnets).
+Accepted values are primary private networks.
+You can find accepted values in the [subnet docs](https://control.softlayer.com/network/subnets).
-* `tags` - (Optional, array of strings) Set tags on the VPX load balancer instance.
+* `tags` - (Optional, array of strings) Tags associated with the VPX load balancer instance.
   **NOTE**: `Tags` are managed locally and not stored on the IBM Cloud service endpoint at this moment.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

 * `id` - The internal identifier of a VPX load balancer
 * `name` - The internal name of a VPX load balancer.
-* `vip_pool` - List of virtual IP addresses for the VPX load balancer.
+* `vip_pool` - A list of virtual IP addresses for the VPX load balancer.
-* `management_ip_address` - Private address of VPX UI
+* `management_ip_address` - The private address of the VPX UI.